Localization of smooth p-power torsion representations of GL_2(Q_p): Category-theoretic background

 \subsubsection{Pro-adjoints}

 Suppose that $F:\cC_1 \to \cC_2$ is a functor preserving finite limits, between categories each of which admits finite limits.
 Then we obtain an induced functor $\Pro(F): \Pro(\cC_1) \to \Pro(\cC_2)$, which, by the discussions of Section~\ref{subsubsec:equalizers}, also preserves equalizers and finite products, hence finite limits.
-The functor $\Pro(F)$ can also be regarded as corresponding, under the equivalence~\eqref{eqn:universal pro-property}, to the composite $\cC_1 \to \cC_2 \to \Pro(\cC_2)$, and so is seen to preserve cofiltered limits.
-Thus $\Pro(F)$ preserves arbitrary limits, and hence admits a left adjoint $G: \Pro(\cC_2) \to \Pro(\cC_1).$ (This is a consequence of the special adjoint functor theorem, which applies because~$\Pro(\cC_i)$ is complete, by~\ref{subsubsec:equalizers}, and has a cogenerator, see e.g.~\cite[Thm.\ 2.39]{MR4200808}.)
+The functor $\Pro(F)$ can also be regarded as corresponding, under the equivalence~\eqref{eqn:universal pro-property}, to the composite $\cC_1 \to \cC_2 \to \Pro(\cC_2)$, and so is seen to preserve cofiltered limits (or see \cite[Prop.\ 6.1.9]{MR2182076}).
+Thus $\Pro(F)$ preserves arbitrary limits, and hence admits a left adjoint $G: \Pro(\cC_2) \to \Pro(\cC_1).$ (This is a consequence of the special adjoint functor theorem, which applies because~$\Pro(\cC_i)$ is complete, as recalled in Section~\ref{subsubsec:equalizers}, and has a cogenerator, see e.g.~\cite[Thm.\ 8.6.5]{MR2182076}.)